Quality & Environmental Information

 - The requirement of planners and architects for materials reflecting local distinctiveness and sense of place can often be met only by Dreadnought Tiles

 The heavy clay industry is energy intensive, its annual consumption of energy is around 5.4 Terawatt hours.
-However, this represents less than 1.5% of total consumption by UK manufacturing industry.
+However, this represents less than 1.5% of total consumption by the UK manufacturing industry.

 Comparative figures for other energy intensive industries are: